PranavNagrecha/Salesforce-RAG/rag/rag-index.md

 7. **Project Methods Questions**: Sprint-based delivery, testing strategies, or quality standards
 8. **Troubleshooting Questions**: Integration debugging, data reconciliation, or root cause analysis
 9. **Pattern Questions**: Looking for reusable patterns or best practices
+10. **Code Generation Questions**: Need complete, working code examples, implementing specific patterns, or looking for copy-paste ready code
-10. **Terminology Questions**: Clarifying what a term means or understanding core concepts
+11. **Terminology Questions**: Clarifying what a term means or understanding core concepts

 ### How to Use This Library